bamidev/browser-window/docs/GETTING-STARTED.md

 find the headers of the win32 API.

 Moreover, you need to ship the executable together with the WebView2Loader.dll file.
-It can be obtained on non-Windows systems, by installing nuget, and obtaining it with:
+It can be obtained on non-Windows systems, by installing nuget, and downloading it with:

 `nuget install Microsoft.Web.WebView2`